chainrule-labs/pesto-contracts/README.md

 1. Immutable.
 2. No Governance on the core protocol.
-3. No Admin Keys.
+3. No Admin Keys on the core protocol.

 ## To-Do

 Logic:

--   [ ] Add gas optimizations where possible.
+-   None at the moment🙂

 Tests: